Preparing for an Omnichannel Marketing Strategy

 - Keep your data fresh.
 Cleanse and update customer data to keep account and contact data current.

 B2B digital marketers know the key to differentiate and remain competitive is by delivering engaging Omnichannel customer experiences.

 One of the many advantages of working with Dun & Bradstreet is clients have options on how to take advantage of our data and insights.
 Clients can work with solutions from our portfolio, or with partner solutions.

 In the case of Omnichannel marketing, Dun & Bradstreet’s acquisition of Lattice Engines brings clients a world-class Customer Data Platform (CDP) that consolidates a single customer view, enables predictive analytics to guide segmentation and then supports consistent omnichannel activation.

 In addition, we have partnered with Adobe to help B2B companies drive improved targeting for personalized Omnichannel Marketing campaigns.
-A single digital experience platform that integrates with other on-premise or cloud solutions, Adobe’s Experience Cloud combines data from Dun & Bradstreet on over 330 million global businesses with online visitor activity and features more than 700 targetable audience attributes.
+A single digital experience platform that integrates with other on-premise or cloud solutions, Adobe’s Experience Cloud combines data from Dun & Bradstreet on hundreds of millions global businesses with online visitor activity and features more than 700 targetable audience attributes.